LucJoh/VHDLCommLib/i2c/README.md

 The Makefile supports various targets to help you manage your simulation and compilation workflow.

-When compiling and simulating, is is required to specify the simulator tool.
+When compiling and simulating, it is required to specify the simulator tool.
 For example:

 ```sh